gbirke/Sanitize.js/README.md

 # Sanitize.js

 Sanitize.js is a whitelist-based HTML sanitizer.
-Given a list of acceptable elements and attributes, Sanitize.js will remove all unacceptable HTML from DOM node.
+Given a list of acceptable elements and attributes, Sanitize.js will remove all unacceptable HTML from a DOM node.

 Using a simple configuration syntax, you can tell Sanitize to allow certain